pivoteur/biz/README.md

 On y va.

-### Scenario: Pivot arbitrage on 1 $BTC and 18.5 $ETH starting 2024-06-23
+### Scenario: Pivot arbitrage on 1 $BTC and 18.5 $ETH starting 2024-03-04

-1. On 2024-06-28, open an $ETH-pivot by swapping 0.39 $ETH for 0.022 $BTC.
+1. On 2024-03-07, open an $ETH-pivot by swapping 1.36 $ETH for 0.08 $BTC.
 Why?
-Because the BTC/ETH ratio is _above_ the EMA-20-line, indicating that
+Because the BTC/ETH ratio is _below_ the EMA-20-line, indicating that
-$BTC is 'cheap,' relative to $ETH, that is.
+$BTC is 'cheap,' ... relative to $ETH, that is.

 ![Open ETH pivot](imgs/02a-open-eth-pivot.png)